-Due to the severe limitations of the Kimberley Process, diamonds tainted by human rights abuses are widely sold and certified as "conflict free."
+Due to the severe limitations of the Kimberley Process, diamonds tainted by human rights abuse are widely sold and certified as "conflict free."

 Understand the issues impacting the diamond industry today.